matchaxnb/jsonresume-theme-stackoverflow-detailed/README.md

 To have a social icon close the social link profile (or username) it is enough to set a `network` the name of the Social Network (es: 'Stack Overflow').
 I am replacing spaces with dashes (`-`) and transforming all the network name to all lowercase to match the Font awesome naming convention for brands icons.

-#### Support to extra fields
+#### Support for extra fields

-With stackoverflow theme it is possible to add:
+With the stackoverflow theme it is possible to add:

 - `keywords` to each 'work', 'publication' and 'volunteer' item
 - `summary` to each 'interests' and 'education' item